shw7007/Box-Embedding-Unboxed/README.md

 * Ren, H., Hu, W., & Leskovec, J. (2020). **Query2Box: Reasoning over Knowledge Graphs in Vector Space Using Box Embeddings**. *ICLR 2020*.
     * *Adopted:* Center-Offset parameterization, geometric reasoning logic.

-## 🤝 Acknowledgement
-This project was developed with the assistance of **Google Gemini**, which provided insights into geometric interpretation and code optimization strategies.